irmb/FlowSim/README.md

 The task is implement BuildObjectMouseStrategy and MoveMouseStrategy.
 ### Expected behavior:
 Shapes can be painted via the menu or the toolbar.
 Additionally, the shapes can be moved via the mouse, the window can be panned and zoomed.
 A right click should remove the shape.

+## Exercuse 5
+This exercise is based on the eighth lecture about the bezier interpolation method.
+Compared to the last exercise, we now have the following folder filled with class stubs.

+    model/BezierCurve.java
+    view/graphics/PaintableBezierCurve.java

+### Expected behavior:
+Bezier Curve can be painted.